derrickr/multiWPscripts/README.md

 **_multiWP-BupRestoreScripts_**

+PLEASE NOTE: These scripts are NOT intended for WP's multi mode!
+But rather for separate multiple WP instances.

 Bash scripts to acquire configuration settings, create multiple instance WP backups and restore from a choice of those backups

 getWPsites.sh - Gets the configuration variables from the respective wp-config.php files for all Apache or Nginx 'sites-enabled' WP instances